playfulprogramming/playfulprogramming/content/blog/figma-compose-line-height/index.md

 ![Mockup showing a baseline grid aligned textView that has been forced to be vertically centered to the icon.](baseline_alignment_centering.png)

 This essentially nullifies the baseline alignment that was put in place.
+Developers ***can*** fix this by setting the icon to scale off the text size.

 ## Baseline grid alignment in containers

 Containers with single-line labels also suffer from visual misalignment when dealing with baselines.
-Here's a button with all three alignment options; bottom baseline, line height centering, and top baseline.
+Here's a button with all three alignment options; **bottom baseline, line height centering, and top baseline**.

 ![Examples of line alignment.
 First is bottom baseline, middle is line centering, and the third is top baseline.](baseline_shift_examples.png)